asadparkar/Los_coders_hermanos_Hackdays-Sellular/README.md

 Organizers can efficiently plan, organize, and run successful hackathons with comprehensive management tools and support.

+## TECH stack used
+This is a complete MERN stack project, which is one of the most popular and in-demand ways of creating a web app
+Frontend:
+•	 React.js
+•	 Tailwind CSS
+•	 Chakra UI
+•	 Axios
+•	 Redux
+Backend:
+•	node.js
+•	express.js
+•	mongoose ( MongoDB)
+•	Express router
+•	Tools:
+•	Figma
+•	Postman
+•	Git

 ## How to start the website